 A liver transplant saved Ralph Smith’s life in 2017.
 Now he is funding revolutionary research which has the potential to save countless lives worldwide.

-After being diagnosed with non-alcoholic fatty liver disease, Ralph had been a patient at King’s for more than 10 years after being diagnosed when doctors made him aware that his condition could lead to the development of liver cancer.
+After being diagnosed with non-alcoholic fatty liver disease, Ralph had been a patient at King’s for more than 10 years when doctors made him aware that his condition could lead to the development of liver cancer.
 When this prognosis was confirmed in 2016, a transplant became the only long-term solution.